 LPNs and CNAs can take note of the pain scale and vital signs but are not allowed to evaluate because it’s specifically the RN’s role – to think critically and evaluate efficiently.
 Therefore, the nurse should evaluate:

 - Pain scale

-Keep in mind, during your NCLEX®, that if you see any of the PACET keywords the multiple choice questions, it’s automatically the correct answer under the topic of delegation.
+Keep in mind, during your NCLEX, that if you see any of the PACET keywords in multiple choice questions, it’s automatically the correct answer under the topic of delegation.
 Once again, those that you should not delegate and are your primary responsibilities are:

 Don’t forget PACET.

 Don’t Miss Out on the Opportunity to Excel on the NCLEX